wyyxdgm/gitlab-dingtalk/README.md

 ### Default Template

-Default supported

-### Custom

-Create a new folder under `templates` and export each message object, refer to [src/templates/README.md](./src/templates/README.md)
-Take the default template as an example:In the file templates/default/index.js, the code is as follows:
+The default template file is at `src/templates/default/index.js`, you can directly modify it according to the [Template Standard](./src/templates/README.md).
+The code is as follows:

 ```js
 /**